KubaPro010/fm95/README.md

 As far as i've tested it (29-31 december) it's been fine but after a fix it was great, so i'd redecommend you

+# SSB-STCode
+This is a version of the stereo code but instead of DSB-SC it transmits some kind of VSG (mostly USB with a bit of LSB)

 # SCAMod
 SCAMod is a simple FM modulator which can be used to modulate a secondary audio stream, has similiar cpu usage and latency as STCode